Center for Breast Health & Imaging

 Magnetic resonance imaging (MRI) of the breast is an aid in the surgical management of patients with documented breast cancer.
 It is also a definitive test for abnormalities of breast implants, such as rupture.
 In the future, breast MRI may be a screening tool for high-risk patients.

-The Center for Breast Health & Imaging also offers bone densitometry testing.
-This test involves a simple, painless scan that measures the bone mineral content and density of certain bone sites that are likely to fracture if osteoporosis or another bone disease is present.
+Bone density testing involves a simple, painless scan that measures the bone mineral content and density of certain bone sites that are likely to fracture if osteoporosis or another bone disease is present.